qzwg7hs/gender-aware-SER/README.md

 ## Metrics
 We used the following metrics for evaluation:
-- Accuracy: Percentage of correctly predicted emotion labels.
+- Accuracy: Percentage of correctly predicted emotion labels (Mean and Standard Deviation).
 - Confusion Matrices: Used for visualizing class-wise performance.

+## Statistical Testing
+The statistical_testing.ipynb notebook contains all paired statistical tests performed across experimental conditions:
+- Paired t-tests (ttest_rel): Used for comparing mean accuracies across folds for settings such as with vs. without gender branch.
+- Wilcoxon tests: Non-parametric alternative used for 65% vs. 100% feature comparisons.
+- Inputs: Model accuracies per fold or per speaker.
+- Outputs: p-values and test statistics, helping assess whether observed differences are statistically significant.

 ## Results Summary